 It searches for malware and compares code, theme, and plugin files with the records in the WordPress.org repository, allowing it to verify their integrity and report any changes to you.

 The plugin comes fitted with a web application firewall (WAF) called Threat Defense Feed that helps Wordfence identify and block malicious traffic.
 Plus, it prevents brute force attacks by ensuring you set stronger passwords and limiting login attempts.

 Wordfence firewall and security scanner will give you security risk alerts before your website is hacked, keeping it safe and secure.
 It also comes with login security features that enable you to activate reCAPTCHA and two-factor authentication on your website.

 A free version of Wordfence is available.
 But you can also buy the premium plan at $99 per year to get extra security features like the real-time IP blacklist and country blocking option, along with support from professional support engineers.

 #5 – UpdraftPlus Review – The Best for Site Backup

 Many people fail to consider the importance of having a backup plugin.
 Don’t make that mistake.

-Nearly 30,000 websites get hacked daily.
+Thousands of sites get hacked daily.
+WordPress sites are a really common target for hackers because it is so popular and a lot of non-technical folks use it.
 Simply hoping you won’t be next on the list is just wishful thinking.
 You have to be prepared, which is where backup plugins come in handy.